Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Protocol

 \section{\dpsystem Protocol}

-Existing DP systems do not guarantee liveness and DP confidentiality properties (\cref{tab:budget-impl}) and hence are vulnerable to budget attacks as described in the introduction and shown in~\cref{sec:sgx-attack}.
+Existing DP systems can guarantee DP confidentiality only if the corresponding system does not crash (\cref{tab:budget-impl}).
+If they were to provide liveness by recovering from a crash, they would be vulnerable to budget attacks as described in the introduction and shown in~\cref{sec:sgx-attack}.
 To this end, we propose \dpsystem (illustrated in \cref{fig:dpsystem}), a secure protocol for instantiating global DP model in an untrusted environment.

-At a high level \dpsystem achieves liveness by storing the current budget in a persistent but insecure storage.
-It achieves DP confidentiality by processing decrypted data only within a TEE and answering queries with DP guarantees if the privacy budget allows for it.
-Since the outside storage is untrusted, it stores a hashed digest of its state, including the budget, in a state continuity module (SCM).
-The digest is then used to verify that the state the TEE retrieves from the outside storage is the most recent.
+At a high level \dpsystem achieves liveness by storing the current privacy budget in a persistent but insecure storage.
+It achieves DP confidentiality by processing decrypted data only within a TEE.
+To ensure that the budget it reads from insecure storage is most recent, it uses a state continuity module (SCM) to maintain a digest of the state that includes the budget.